This Cherry Vanilla Shortbread Tart recipe makes a stunning summer dessert that’s packed with cherries and vanilla in every luscious bite!

 Shortbread tart is one of my favorite summer desserts, I have recipes for Blueberry Lemon Shortbread Tart and Raspberry and White Chocolate Shortbread Tart, catering for whatever your fruit preference is.

-Then add the flour to the butter mixture and mix until large crumbs form.
+Add the flour to the butter mixture and mix until large crumbs form

 Spread the cherry preserves and cherries over the dough.